Andrewzhuyx/chatgpt-arxiv-plugin/README.md

 ## Getting help

-If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).
+If you run into issues or have questions building a plugin, please join OpenAI's [Developer community forum](https://community.openai.com/c/chat-plugins/20).

+If you run into issues with the plugin, please email andrewyx@seas.upenn.edu